stream-pi/essential-actions/README.md

 # Stream-Pi Essential Actions

-Set of trusted, pre-bundled actions and integrations for Stream-Pi using the [Stream-Pi Action API](https://github.com/stream-pi/actionapi).
+Set of trusted, pre-bundled actions and integrations for Stream-Pi using the [Stream-Pi Action API](https://github.com/stream-pi/action-api).

 ## Prerequisites

 - Java >= 11
+- Maven >= 3.6.3

 ## List of Actions